GENERAL RULES AND INFORMATION

 Photographs of natural subjects in the mountain environment, where the emphasis is on artistic rendition.
 Subjects may include geological features, plants (or parts of plants), animals, water, snow and ice formations etc.

-Photographs of rock climbing that have strong visual impact and creative composition.
+Photographs of rock climbing that have a strong visual impact and creative composition.

 Mountain & Climbing Culture